niiknow/lambda-template/README.md

 template: {
   url: 'https://the.template.url',
   engine: 'nunjuck',
-  engine_options: 'engine options',
+  engineOptions: 'engine options',
   extension: 'html'
 },
 state: {
-  item: 'json/context object to pass to template or the public url to get the json, example: product or recipe' },
+  firstName: 'John'
+},
+stateConfigs: {
+  recipe: 'url to recipe json',
+  product: {
+    url: 'product url',
+    headers: {
+      'auth': {
+        'user': 'username',
+        'pass': 'password',
+        'sendImmediately': false
+      },
+      // or
+      'auth': {
+        'bearer': 'bearerToken'
+      }
+      // or
+      {'x-token': 'my-token'}
+    },
+    body: {
+      stuff: 'for POST method'
+    }
+  }
+},
 extra: {
-  head_appends: 'append content to the head tag, if </head> is found',
+  headAppends: 'append content to the head tag, if </head> is found',
-  content_prepends: 'prepend after the body tag if found; otherwise, prepend to content if no body tag found',
+  contentPrepends: 'prepend after the body tag if found; otherwise, prepend to content if no body tag found',
-  content_appends: 'stuff to append to the content body, if found; otherwise, append to the content' }
+  contentAppends: 'stuff to append to the content body, if found; otherwise, append to the content' }
 ```

 1. Generate MD5 template url: $url_md5
-2. Download and save template to /tmp/$tenant_id/$url_md5.tpl = $saved_template
+2. Download and save template to /tmp/$bucket/$url_md5.extension = $saved_template
-3. Initialize template engine based on engine and options, set base path of engine to /tmp/$tenant_id
+3. Initialize template engine based on engine and options, set base path of engine to /tmp/$bucket
+4. Loop through stateConfigs and async retrieve all object, merge with state
-4. Call renderFile($saved_template, state)
+5. Call renderFile($saved_template, state)
-5. process head_appends, content_prepends, and content_appends
+6. process headAppends, contentPrepends, and contentAppends

 Obviously, since the template is provided, user can add their own head and body content.
-The purpose of head_appends, content_prepends, and content_appends is for additional analytic script/pixel...
+The purpose of headAppends, contentPrepends, and contentAppends is for additional analytic script/pixel...

 ## Usage
 * Commonly use to dynamically generate landing page.